Pellionia Pulchra Care: How To Grow Polynesian Ivy [INDOORS]

 Pellionia pulchra needs light soil that should ideally remain moist at all times.
 However, it is advisable to refrain from overwatering these plants.

-During summers, these plants require watering more frequently.
+During summer, these plants require watering more frequently.

-Towards the end of the year, reduce watering but make sure the medium remains moist.
+Towards the end of the year, reduce watering but ensure the medium remains moist.

-As they enjoy humidity, they grow well in pots placed over wet pebbles and in upside-down pots placed over a dish filled with water.
+As they enjoy high humidity, they grow well in pots placed over wet pebble trays and upside-down pots over a dish filled with water.
+You may also use a humidifier.

-Fertilize every other week during the spring summer growing season with a balanced liquid houseplant fertilizer.
+Fertilize the pulchra plant every other week during the spring-summer growing season with a balanced liquid houseplant fertilizer.

-Make sure the plant has enough space to thrive and flourish.
+Make sure the tropical plant has enough space to thrive and flourish.

 It is advisable to repot when plants become pot bound.

-The best time of the year to transplant the Pellionia pulchra is during the spring.
+The best time of the year to transplant the pellionia plant is during the spring.

-For repotting as well as for cuttings, use an airy blend of rich peaty potting soil having a small amount of perlite in it.
+For repotting and cuttings, use an airy blend of rich peaty potting soil with a small amount of perlite in it.

 Grooming and Maintenance

-Pellionia pulchra is one of the “easy” plants that do not ask for a lot of maintenance.
+Pellonia pulchra is one of the “easy” plants that do not require a lot of maintenance.

 While the over-long stems can be pinched back any time of the year, it is generally advisable to trim leggy plants during the spring.

-Pinching encourages plant growth, including the sprouting of new leaves and even breaking of new stems.
+Pinching encourages plant growth, including the sprouting of new leaves and even the breaking of new stems.

 How To Propagate Pellionia

-Remove the lowest leaves before planting 4” inch-long cuttings in moist soil.
+- Remove the lowest leaves before planting 4” 4-inch-long cuttings in moist soil.

-Make sure the soil is fast draining, having a high content of peat moss.
+- Make sure the soil is fast draining with a high peat moss content.

-Pellionia thrives during the summer.
-If the stems grow too long, pinch them back to maintain an appealing shape of the plant.
+- Pellionia thrives during the summer.
+If the stems grow too long, pinch them back to maintain an appealing plant shape.

 During the winter, place Pellionia in a window facing north to encourage growth.